Financial-Times/origami-build-tools/README.md

 ## Command Line usage

+Component developers should use the build tools as a command line utility, though product developers can choose to use the command line interface too.
 In the directory of your Origami module or product, run:

     origami-build-tools <command>

 Where `<command>` is one of the tasks explained above.
 To pass config options to the command line, add them as arguments like this: `--js=src/main.js`.

-### Demo
+The CLI supports the following arguments in addition to the gulpfile config options:

+### Unnamed argument for demo path

-For this command, you can also add the parameter:
+For the demo command, you can also add an unnamed parameter:

 * `<config file>`: The path to the demo config file.
 Default: `demos/src/config.json`

+AB: Shouldn't we just standardise this and make it a gulp arg?

 ### Watching